turntabl/intellij-apm-plugin/README.md

 The plugin configuration file is a plugin.xml file located in the src/main/resources/META-INF directory [plugin.xml](/src/main/resources/META-INF/plugin.xml).
 It provides general information about the plugin, its dependencies and extensions.

-To keep everything working, do not remove
+<!To keep everything working, do not remove
 <!-- ... --> sections.
 <!-- Plugin description end -->